Ashley Craft Discovers a Passion for Agriculture Through Communications

 "I originally went off to the University of Missouri thinking that I was going to one day work in New York for a magazine," Craft said.

-That changed after a friend invited her to visit her family's farm near Marceline, Missouri.
+That changed after a visit to her friend’s family farm in Marceline, Missouri.

 "I took some lemons and made some lemonade, as I like to say," she said.

-Today, Craft operates Crafted Communications, providing strategic planning, public relations, social media management and writing services for agricultural clients across the Midwest.
+Today, Craft operates Crafted Communications, providing strategic planning, public relations, social media management and writing services for agricultural clients.
+Most recently, she helped facilitate and write the MU College of Agriculture, Food and Natural Resources (CAFNR) strategic plan.

-"It's just really a place that we can lift each other up and help each other grow," she said.
+"It's a place that we can lift each other up and help each other grow," she said.

-No matter where her career leads, she remains committed to the mission that first drew her to agriculture.
+No matter where her career leads, Craft remains committed to the mission that first drew her to agriculture.

-"I still hold on to that same mission of really wanting to help consumers understand where their food comes from," Craft said, "and give back to the farmers, ranchers, producers and gardeners who give so much to make this world go around."
+"I still hold on to that same mission of really wanting to help consumers understand where their food comes from," Craft said, "and give back to the farmers and ranchers who give so much to make this world go around."

 Jennifer Simms